I Hate Alabama

 "I Hate Alabama" is a 2021 song by American country music singer Conner Smith.
-Released on October 8, 2021 as a single, the song is about the heartbreak of a broken romantic relationship that was ended in the city of Tuscaloosa, Alabama that Smith had experienced, comparing it to the Third Saturday in October college football rivalry.
-The song would later go viral within the college football fanbase, gaining millions of streams on social media platforms.
+Released on October 8, 2021 as a promotional single, the song is about the heartbreak of a broken romantic relationship that was ended in the city of Tuscaloosa, Alabama that Smith had experienced, comparing it to the Third Saturday in October college football rivalry.
+The song would later go viral within the college football fanbase, gaining millions of streams on social media platforms and resulting in Smith signing a record deal with Big Machine.
+It was later included on Smith's debut studio album, Smoky Mountains (2024).

 Background and production

 According to Smith, the song was written as a song written towards his ex-girlfriend who he had broken up with.
 Although the song had numerous references to college football, Smith wrote that the song was not about college football, but rather as a "heartbreak song" centered around college football.
 In later interviews, he would praise the state of Alabama, saying You know how you love a song, but it reminds you of your ex?
-That’s what this song is about.
-And that’s what I love about it.
-It’s a compliment to Alabama."
+That's what this song is about.
+And that's what I love about it.
+It's a compliment to Alabama".